Bastacyclop/Sparkle/README.md

 *Currently Sparkle provides the following features:*

-- Automatic implementation of Component trait.
+- Automatic implementation of Component trait
-- Components are stored in a VecMap and accessible by indexes.
-- Helpers to implements system with their own entities queue
+- Helpers to implement systems with their own set of entity
 - A blackboard and a command queue for communication
-- Support of entities tags and groups
+- Support of entity tags and groups

 ## Installation